 STFC reserves the right to reject an application that does not have convincing plans for securing all required funding, or to temporarily withhold funding for successful applications until such time that proof of the required additional funding has been secured.

 Applications can vary in duration but would normally be expected to be for up to 36 months in duration.
-Applications to the 2018A call are not expected to start before 1 August 2018.
+Applications to the 2018B call are not expected to start before 1 February 2019.

 |Call Activity||Indicative Timetable|

 |Application volume to Panel||November 2018|

 STFC intends this scheme to be flexible and reserves the right to deal, as it thinks fit, with application of unusual character and to waive any rule at its absolute discretion.

 STFC Public Engagement Spark Awards are governed by the grant conditions as set out in the Research Grants Handbook, unless otherwise stated.
 Applications are accepted and awards are made on the understanding that research organisations and award holders agree to observe the terms and conditions and the scheme requirements set out in this document and any amendments issued.